fwup-home/fwup/README.md

   personal, non-profit or commercial products UNDER YOUR RESPONSIBILITY.
 * Redistributions of source code must retain the above copyright notice.
 ```

+On systems without the function open_memstream(), code from
+http://piumarta.com/software/memstream/ is included.
+It is distributed under
+the MIT license